JnsFerreira/data-warehouse-example/README.md

 ### TODO

-Command line examples to create the functions and schedules
+* Command line examples to create the functions and schedules
+* Add requirements